 Neither am I restricted by location, time, content, or style.
 A celebrant-led ceremony has much more flexibility and is created around your wishes, your story, and what is important to you.
 You get the best of all worlds!

 Ceremonies do not include the legal part.
 If you wanted to legalise your marriage or Civil Partnership you will need to organise this separately.

-Humanism is a belief system and a Humanist Celebrant creates purely non-religious ceremonies in line with their own beliefs.
+Humanism is a belief system and a Humanist Celebrant creates purely non-religious ceremonies in line with their own beliefs (not necessarily yours)